matrozov/yii2-ruleCompositAuth/README.md

 # yii2-auth-wac
-Yii2 CompositAuth with AccessControl integration.
+Yii2 CompositeAuth with AccessControl integration.

 By default, AuthMethod checks only the internal "optional" property to test whether it is possible to get into this action without authorization.
 You should duplicate the access rules in AuthMethod and AccessControl.
 WacAuth allows